zaksel/NLG-System/README.md

 Available are Modells "117M" and "354M" (not tested) adjust output_dir in script!
 > python 1Preprocessing\download_model.py 117M

+Be careful we added a Language-identifier to the Hyperparams in h_params.json.
+Please add "h_params" = "en"

 #### Create encoder.json and vocab.bpe
 Use subword-nmt by Rico Sennrich to create new Byte Pair Encoding for your Language.
 1. Place a .txt File you want to extract embeddings from in data/embedding